Chancellor Shuly Rubin Schwartz in Conversation with NYU President Emeritus John Sexton

 In his 2019 book, Standing for Reason: The University in a Dogmatic Age, Dr. John Sexton, former president of New York University, argues that a “secular dogmatism,” impenetrable by dialogue or reason, has come to dominate political discourse in America.
 Sexton sees our universities, engines of knowledge and stewards of thought, as the antidote, the crucial foundation-blocks of an interlocking world characterized by “secular ecumenism.”

-In this special JTS event, JTS Chancellor Shuly Rubin Schwartz will join Professor Sexton for an online dialogue inspired by his book.
-The discussion will be moderated by the celebrated host of public radio’s On Being, Krista Tippett, and will explore questions including:
+In this special JTS event, JTS Chancellor Shuly Rubin Schwartz joins Professor Sexton for an online dialogue inspired by his book.
+The discussion is moderated by the celebrated host of public radio’s On Being, Krista Tippett, and explores questions including:

-This event is sponsored by the Louis Finkelstein Institute for Religious and Social Studies of JTS.
+This event was sponsored by the Louis Finkelstein Institute for Religious and Social Studies of JTS.